katiestar99/ansible/docs/docsite/rst/user_guide/windows_dsc.rst

 Property Types
 --------------
 Each DSC resource property has a type that is associated with it.
-Ansible will try to convert the defined options to the correct type during execution.
+Assible will try to convert the defined options to the correct type during execution.
 For simple types like ``[string]`` and ``[bool]`` this is a simple operation, but complex types like ``[PSCredential]`` or arrays (like ``[string[]]``) this